What is Value Area (VA) in Trading?

 4. Point of Control (POC)

 The POC is the price level where the most volume was traded.
-It acts like a magnet, pulling price towards it.
+Prices often move back towards this level because of higher trading activity.

 How is the Value Area Calculated?

 The Value Area is typically calculated using the Volume Profile Indicator in most trading platforms.
-Here’s a step-by-step overview:
+The standard calculation process includes:

-- Identify the range around the POC that includes 70% of total volume.
+1. Identify the price band around the POC that encloses the user‑defined percentage of total volume, usually 70%.

 How Traders Use the Value Area?

-- When price moves above VAH, it might signal a bullish breakout.
+• When the price moves above the VAH, it might signal a bullish breakout.

-- When price drops below VAL, it might signal a bearish breakdown.
+• When the price drops below VAL, it might signal a bearish breakdown.

-Prices moving outside the Value Area can mean the market is ready to trend.
+A move outside the Value Area may suggest the beginning of a stronger price trend.
 Traders often wait for a confirmation candle above VAH or below VAL before entering a trade.

 If the price moves outside the Value Area but quickly returns, this could indicate a false breakout or a possible reversal.